pipelight/pipelight/INTERNALS.md

 I feel it is now time for the internal functionning to be explained with schemas and all.
 Here will be a quick overview of the crate, functions and global variables roles and interdependencies explanation.

+## Browsing the source code (must read)

+You can find READMEs inside project crates for better overview.

 ## Functionning

 When running a pipeline.